Travel Inspo: Copenhagen Designed for Joy

 Glyptoteket Museum

-The Glyptotek was a highlight for me.
-Its winter garden and expansive galleries create a calm, spacious atmosphere, and the Gauguin exhibition I saw felt especially meaningful.
-Seeing works I hadn’t encountered before, rich with color, emotion, and story, made the visit feel quietly special.
-I didn’t make it to Designmuseum Danmark due to group logistics, which really just means I have a good reason to return.
+The Glyptotek was a highlight.
+The winter garden and big galleries give it a calm, open feel, and the Gauguin exhibition really stuck with me.
+A lot of the work was new to me, full of color, emotion, and story, and it made the visit feel inspiring.
+I didn’t make it to Designmuseum Danmark because of group logistics, so I have a good reason to come back (soon).

 Boardwalks buzzing with swimmers, sunbathers stretched along the canals, friends sharing coffee and conversation.
-People do not just pass through Copenhagen’s public spaces, they settle into them.
-The city designs environments that invite belonging, and people respond by filling them with life.
+People don’t just pass through Copenhagen’s public spaces, they settle in.
+The city creates places that invite people to stay, and they fill them with life.

 We loved eating and lingering at Broens Street Food, right by the water, where locals and visitors gather around long communal tables.
 Smørrebrød, the classic Danish open faced sandwich, is a staple here and shows up in endless variations, layered with fresh seafood, meats, and simple, thoughtful toppings.
 Alongside it were tacos, burgers, pastries, and plenty of other options that made it easy to stay awhile.
 It felt casual, social, and very Copenhagen.